Hywind—the world’s leading floating offshore wind solution

 Statoil is the global leader in floating offshore wind:

-Hywind Scotland was officially opened by Nicola Sturgeon on October 18th
+Hywind Scotland was officially opened by Nicola Sturgeon in October 2017.

 Our ambitions for Hywind: